tryingsomestuff/Minic/README.md

 * 0.67 : working on search again (quiet move SEE)
 * 0.68 : working on search again (LMR when in check)
 * 0.69..0.74 : tuning eval (texel tuning on Zurichess quiet.edp)
+* 0.75 : backward pawn, tweak SEE
+* 0.76 : refactoring eval scoring
+* 0.77 : better use of bitboard in pawn eval
+* 0.78 : candidate
+* 0.79 : bug fix in SEE, pondering and analysis mode

 ## Thanks